Trump, in Super Bowl interview with Sean Hannity, predicts fall of Pelosi: 'Radical left is gonna take over'

 "There's a revolution going on in this country, and I mean a positive revolution," Trump said, noting that unemployment rates have plummeted among minority groups.

-The president also asserted that the Democratic National Committee (DNC) was "rigging the election again" against Bernie Sanders, after the DNC announced it would change debate rules in a way that would help Mike Bloomberg appear on stage.
+The president also asserted that the Democratic National Committee (DNC) was "rigging the election again" against "crazy" Bernie Sanders and candidates such as Sen. Cory Booker, D-N.J., after the DNC announced it would change debate rules in a way that would help Mike Bloomberg appear on stage.

+As Trump spoke, an NBC News report indicated that former Secretary of State John Kerry was overheard in Iowa discussing getting in the presidential race, as a last-ditch effort to blunt Sanders' surge in the polls and prevent him from "taking down" the Democratic Party.
+(Kerry, firing off a since-deleted, highly uncharacteristic profanity on Twitter, then insisted he was not running for president, but didn't deny the NBC News report.)

+"Uh, very little.
+I just think of little," Trump said.
+"You know, now he wants a box for the debates to stand on.
+OK, it’s OK, there’s nothing wrong.
+You can be short.
+Why should he get a box to stand on, OK?
+He wants a box for the debates.
+Why should he be entitled to that?
+Really.
+Does that mean everyone else gets a box? ...
+I would love to run against Bloomberg."

 BLOOMBERG'S $10M SUPER BOWL AD IS MISLEADING, COURT DOCS SHOW